Alberto Marvelli: Life

 Alberto Marvelli was born on 21 March 1918 in Ferrara as the second of six children to Luigi Marvelli (a bank clerk) and his wife Maria Mayr.

-In his childhood Alberto was known for being a thoughtful and reserved individual though with an enthusiastic willingness to aid other people.
+In his childhood, Marvelli was known for being a thoughtful and reserved individual though with an enthusiastic willingness to aid other people.
 His mother - who herself worked in charities - was a special influence on his religious formation and often invited the poor to their home.
 The Marvelli's later moved to Rimini in June 1930.
-In Rimini Alberto attended the Salesian "oratorio" school and was involved with the Catholic Action group in his parish from the age of twelve.
+In Rimini, Marvelli attended the Salesian "oratorio" school and was involved with the Catholic Action group in his parish from the age of twelve.
 One childhood friend of his was the filmmaker Federico Fellini; he loved all kinds of sports and especially cycling.
 Marvelli's father died unexpectedly on 7 March 1933, leaving his wife to take care of the children alone.
-It was some months later in October that Alberto began to keep a spiritual journal.
+It was some months later in October that Marvelli began to keep a spiritual journal.
 In 1936, aged eighteen, he was elected president of the Italian branch of the Catholic Action movement.
 He continued his studies at the University of Bologna where he graduated in June 1941 with a degree in engineering and began working with the Fiat company in Turin.
 He left soon after for conscription into the armed forces in Trieste but was exempted from it after a few months on the grounds that two of his brothers were already in service.
 It was not long after this that he began teaching in a high school.

 Throughout World War II he continued to serve the poor at great personal cost and risk to himself.
 The family was forced to move to Vergiano - seven kilometres from Rimini - because of the devastating air raids.
 Despite the risk to his own life, after each bombing he would go back to Rimini to help the wounded and those made homeless by the attack.
 He is known to have given even his bicycle and the shoes off his feet to those most in need.
 He also gave out food to them as well as mattresses and blankets for their comfort.
 During the German occupation he saved numerous people from deportation to the concentration camps and he freed them from the carriages of the trains that had been sealed in readiness for leaving the station at Santarcangelo.

 Once the war had ended, the interim authorities entrusted to Marvelli the task of housing allocation and he proved an able administrator.
 Some months later he was appointed to the town council.
-He opened a soup kitchen for the poor where he himself served and as co-founder of Italian Workers' Catholic Action formed a cooperative for construction workers.
-He agreed to run in elections as a candidate for the Christian Democrats around this point but died before the elections; people still voted for him though his mother took his place as a candidate.
+He opened a soup kitchen for the poor where he himself served, and as co-founder of Italian Workers' Catholic Action formed a cooperative for construction workers.
+He agreed to run in elections as a candidate for the Christian Democrats around this point, but died before the elections; people still voted for him, though his mother took his place as a candidate.
 In 1945 he had joined Luigi Gedda's "Società Operaia".